orange-seele/TMatrix/README.md

 Suggestions, bug reports, improvements, and pull requests are welcome.

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

-When submitting changes related to fullwidth characters or terminal rendering, please include information about:
+When reporting issues or submitting changes related to fullwidth characters or terminal rendering, please include as much of the following information as possible:

-* Terminal emulator
+Terminal emulator
-* Locale
+Locale and character encoding
-* Character encoding
-* Font
+Font
-* Terminal size
+Terminal size
-* Reproduction steps
+Steps to reproduce the issue
+Screenshots or recordings, when applicable

-This information can be particularly useful when investigating terminal cell-width and rendering issues.
+This information is particularly useful when investigating terminal cell-width, Unicode, and rendering issues.

 ---